darele/progra123/README.md

 Where 1354A is problem code, problem letter is provided by problem code.
 I'll be updating this repository with codes for problems solved in my oldest videos.
+Special thanks to Josué Aristides Melendez Aleman for suggesting me to upload codes for solved problems here to Github